pm7y/AzureEventGridSimulator/README.md

 Topics and their subscribers are configured in the `appsettings.json` file.

 You can add multiple topics.
 Each topic must have a unique port.
 Each topic can have multiple subscribers.
+Each topic can support EventGridEvents or CloudEvent schemas.
-An example of one topic with one subscriber is shown below.
+An example of one topic with support for an EventGridEvent schema and with one HTTP endpoint subscriber is shown below.

 ```json
 {